DaanVanVugt/advanced-latex/advanced_latex.md

 # Try it yourself
 ## Exercises
-1. Clean up your own document (or \url{http://daanvanvugt.nl/files/doc-mess.zip}) for directory structure, style file and includes
+1. Clean up your document (or \url{http://daanvanvugt.nl/files/latex/doc-mess.zip}) for directory structure, style file and includes
 2. Try git at \url{https://try.github.io} if you are new to git
-3. Add citations to your document (don't forget to commit)
+3. Add citations to your document and try a reference manager (don't forget to commit)
 4. Try to find 3 or more instances where a newcommand could simplify your document and add those (+commit)
 5. Use the siunitx package for physical units and errors
 6. Try mhchem if you have any element names
 7. Look for your ugliest equation and make it easier on the eyes (+commit)
+8. Drink coffee and relax
+9. Optional: ask me questions about other issues you have with LaTeX

+\footnote{Find this presentation at \url{http://daanvanvugt.nl/files/latex/presentation-part1.pdf}}

 # -- Break --